Department of Music

 Course Information

 A practical study of the orchestral repertoire from Bach to the present, offered through rehearsals and performances.
 Enrollment is by audition and written permission.
 Restricted to skilled instrumentalists.
-May be repeated once for credit.
+May be repeated for credit.
 Written permission required.
 S/NC.

 Guidelines for Participation